 If the delegate certificate signed PASSporT verification fails, the OSP authentication service should ignore this as input to determine the attestation level of a generated "shaken" PASSporT and follow the standard procedures of [ATIS-1000074] for determining attestation level based on local policy.

-As a default, delegate certificate PASSporT and identity header used for establishing attestation levels received by the OSP should be discarded by the OSP and not forwarded toward the TSP.
-The OSP may optionally, based on future specifications, send the received delegate certificate PASSporT to TSPs that have agreed to receive these delegated certificate PASSporTs (e.g. via an NNI agreement policy).
+As a default, an Identity header field containing a delegate certificate signed PASSporT used for establishing attestation levels received by the OSP should be discarded by the OSP and not forwarded toward the TSP.
+The OSP may optionally, based on future specifications, send the received delegate certificate signed PASSporT to TSPs that have agreed to receive such PASSporTs (e.g. via an NNI agreement policy).